A Transfer Learning Approach for Automated Segmentation of Prostate Whole Gland and Transition Zone in Diffusion Weighted MRI: Results

-The result of the modified U-net architecture, trained and validated on 448 patients and tested on 85 patients (6,688 images), all from the source domain dataset, can be seen in Table \ref{table1}.
-We used our proposed modified DSC loss in training and we report the conventional DSC on the test set images containing prostate.
-We calculated specificity, sensitivity, and precision for detection of slices that contain prostate.
+The result of the modified U-net architecture, trained and validated on 448 patients and tested on 85 patients (6,688 images), all from the source domain dataset, can be seen in Table~\ref{table1}.
+We used our proposed modified DSC loss in training and we report the conventional DSC on the test set images containing prostate (images without prostate are ignored).
+We calculated specificity, sensitivity, and precision for detection of all patient images, including and excluding the prostate.